 The peperomia plant is a smart choice for the beginning houseplant enthusiast.
 Not only are they forgiving plants that tolerate some benign neglect, but the spectacular variety of colors and textures between species means that you can amass an interesting collection of plants for every style and space, all of which require the same care.

 Plant peperomia in a pot with ample drainage holes, using an orchid potting mix, then place the plant in bright indirect light.
 Peperomia plants require little in the way of attention.
 Water only when the soil is quite dry, and feeding is rarely, if ever, necessary.

-Peperomia may be subject to the same common pests that can affect most houseplants: mealybugs, spider mites, and whitefly.
+Peperomia are subject to the same common pests that can affect most houseplants: mealybugs, spider mites, and whitefly.
 Insecticidal soap is the best non-toxic treatment for these pests.
-Leaf spots may occur, and the plants are susceptible to rot if the soil is consistently too moist.
+Leaf spots might occur, and the plants are susceptible to rot if the soil is consistently too moist.